Big White Ski Resort Historical Snowfall Data Confirms Reliable Snowfall, Every Year

 2012-13 889 cm

 1996-97 887 cm

 Such results however are not surprising considering the historical snowfall consistency the mountain is renowned for.

 The snowfall and snow base records from the last 31 seasons illustrate why the mountain is called Big White and reinforces why this ski resort, near Kelowna, BC, Canada, has earned such an enviable reputation for reliable champagne powder snow, every season.

 Monthly Snowfall Data and trends

 Big White Ski Resort and Stonebridge Lodge Resort are the safe snow bet for international skiers, especially those that have to plan well ahead to secure air travel.
-Coupled with the very attractive Canadian Dollar exchange rate, genuine ski-in ski-out accommodation in the heart of the village, plus the outstanding champagne powder, Stonebridge Lodge at Big White is the place to book now for season 2013-14.
+Coupled with the very attractive Canadian Dollar exchange rate; genuine ski/in ski/out accommodation in the heart of the village; Stonebridge Lodge at Big White is the place to book now for next season.
+Contact us for more information.